cis547/cis547.github.io/_labs/lab06.markdown

 The last line (`opt`) optimizes the vanilla code and generates an equivalent LLVM IR program that is simpler to process for the analyzer you will build in this lab; in particular, `-mem2reg` promotes every [AllocaInst][LLVM AllocaInst] to a register, allowing your analyzer to ignore handling pointers in this lab.
 You will extend this lab to handle pointers in Lab 7.

-**Step 3.** Similar to former labs, you will implement your analyzer as an LLVM pass, calld `DivZeroPass`.
+**Step 3.** Similar to former labs, you will implement your analyzer as an LLVM pass, called `DivZeroPass`.
 Use the `opt` command to run this pass on the optimized LLVM IR program as follows:

 ```sh